tagtag

 Wherever a Notice of Claim is filed against a [municipality]… [the municipality] shall have the right to demand an examination of the claimant relative to the occurrence and extent of the injuries or damages for which claim is made, which examination shall be upon oral questions unless the parties otherwise stipulate and may include a physical examination of the claimant by a duly qualified physician.
 (N.Y.
 GMU.
 LAW § 50-h)

-A 50-h hearing, typically held outside the courtroom, is similar to a deposition in that the municipality has the opportunity to ask the claimant—who is under oath—questions relevant to the incident.
-The claimant is required to attend this hearing in order for the claim to move forward.
-After the 50-h hearing takes place, the claimant has 1 year and 90 days (from the date of the accident) to file a lawsuit against the municipal entity.
-There are some exceptions to this rule and the statute of limitations can be different for various municipal entities.
+A 50-h hearing is typically held outside the courtroom.
+It is similar to a deposition in that the municipality can ask the claimant—who is under oath—questions relevant to the incident.
+The claimant must attend this hearing for the claim to move forward.
+After the 50-h hearing, the claimant has one year and 90 days (from the accident date) to file a lawsuit against the municipal entity.
+This rule has some exceptions.
+The statute of limitations can differ for various municipal entities.

-It is important to note the 90-day Notice of Claim requirement is different than the normal three-year statute of limitations for a general negligence claim in New York.
+It is important to note that the 90-day Notice of Claim requirement differs from the normal three-year statute of limitations for a general negligence claim in New York.

 With these differences, attorneys often miss important deadlines or fail to meet Notice of Claim requirements.
 These errors can be fatal to a claim.